This website is for City employees.

 1. There are many invoices for the same vendor within one department (PG&E, for example) and often with other departments for the same pay period.
 If in the invoice, it is not noted or specified that a check should be sent independently, the system will combine all payments from all departments to the same vendor into one single check.

 In this situation, if vendors want an individual check and that did not occur, they will contact AP and will return the check.
 We will have to void all the payments and reissue checks individually.
-This can be avoided by adding your department’s initials in the check group area.
-You can add it yourself, ask the person who enter the invoices to do it, or leave a note on the physical invoice for the Level 3 person to do it.
+This can be avoided by checking the "Separate check" check box.

 • Review GL accounts, invoice number, invoice date, invoice amount, and remittance address, and add a note for specific singularities with the invoice.